jhb/woodentaps/curvature.md

 - e.g. x is WIDTH, y is the 'height' of the curve.
 We can now calculate r to be large number of meters.

+Or one just skips the math, and probably has some sample curves on paper. :-)

 ## Other ways